-Choosing the perfect rug can be difficult.
+Choosing the perfect area rug can be difficult.
 It is because, as rug experts, we can assure you that there is no one-size-fits-all approach when it comes to these home decors.
-If you have been scouring the Internet for information on some of the best rugs that you can use in your home, you might have encountered Kilim rugs in your search.
+If you have been scouring the Internet for information on some of the best rugs that you can use in your home, you might find Kilim rugs in your search.

-Kilim rugs are one of the most popular tapestries that people can buy online because they can be woven in small and large sizes and various styles, colors and designs.
-They can also be crafted in an array of motifs that will match any theme that you want for your home.
-If you are looking for the best rugs that you can use to accentuate the looks of your home’s interior design, you’ll surely find tons of reasons to adore Kilim rugs.
+They are one of the most popular area rugs that people can buy online.
+They can be woven in small and large sizes and various styles, colors, and designs.
+These area rugs can also be crafted in an array of motifs that will match any theme of your home.
+If you are looking for the best rugs that you can use to improve the looks of your home’s interior design, Kilim rugs should be your first choice.

 - Elibelinde – this motif represents fertility and motherhood.
 It is usually symbolized by a female figure with its hands on its hips.
 Elibelinde is probably the most common motif used in Turkish kilims and Pakistani rugs.

-- Tree of Life – the Tree of Life is one of the most popular symbols that can be found in any craft.
-It symbolizes divinity and communication to God.
-This motif is usually found in Kilim rugs.
+- Tree of Life – the Tree of Life is one of the most popular symbols found in any craft.
+It symbolizes divinity and communication with God.
+This motif is usually found in such rugs.

-- Protection symbols – protection symbols are also used widely in Dhurrie and Kilim rugs.
+- Protection symbols – protection symbols are also used widely in Kilim rugs.
 Because of the tribal origins of these rugs, one can often find these kinds of symbols even in modern Kilims.
-Protection symbols usually take the form of crosses, eyes, amulets and other various shapes.
-These symbols were highly regarded because people in the early times believed that it will bring them good luck and will drive away evil from their families.
+Protection symbols usually take the form of crosses, eyes, amulets, and other various shapes.
+These symbols were highly regarded as they were believed to bring good luck and will drive away evil.

-Kilim runner rugs are a great starting point for budding rug collectors.
-The price and availability of Kilims are attributed with the types of fabric used in making Kilim rugs.
-The materials used to weave the handmade Kilim rugs include cotton, silk, wool and animal hair.
-Some are made with only one material, and some are also made with a combination of the said fabric types.
+The price and availability of Kilims are attributed to the types of fabric used in making Kilim rugs.
+The materials used to weave these rugs include cotton, silk, wool, and animal hair.
+Some are made with only one material, and some are also made with a combination of different fabric types.

-There are huge collections of available on the Internet, and many brick-and-mortar rugs shops also offer these kinds of rugs.
+There are huge collections of Kilims available on the Internet, and many rug outlets also offer these rugs.
 However, due to the high demand, handmade Kilims of the highest quality are usually priced higher than other types of rugs.
-Collectors prize Kilims so much because they come in different colors and styles that will blend well with various design themes.
+Kilims are a great starting point for rug collectors.
+They prize Kilims so much because they come in different colors and styles that will blend well with various design themes.

-Kilim rugs are used to adorn the furniture, floors, walls and doors of houses.
-Kilim rugs have been primarily woven and used by nomads throughout Pakistan, Iran, Afghanistan and a few other countries in the Middle East and Central Asia.
-Kilims are sought after because they are one of the most durable and high-quality rugs.
-Because of their versatility, the weaving industry continues to thrive thanks to interior decors such as Kilims.
+Kilim rugs are used to decorate the furniture, floors, walls, and doors of houses.
+They were primarily woven and used by nomads throughout Pakistan, Iran, and Afghanistan.
+Later, Moroccan nomadic tribes as well as Persians started weaving the kilims.
+They are one of the most durable and high-quality rugs.

 View these Kilim Rugs

-Most vintage Kilim rugs are made using traditional weaving techniques, materials and tools.
+Most vintage Kilims are made using traditional weaving techniques, materials and tools.
 Most of the native artisans who produce these kinds of rugs use basic tools such as the loft, beating comb, and the shuttle.
-Antique looms and those that have been used by natives during earlier times were usually made of wood and were very simple, but the more modern ones are now made of metal parts and complex designs for increased functionality.
-The main purpose of a loom is to hold the vertical strands or warps so that the weaver can weave the horizontal strands or wefts appropriately.
-The loom has evolved from being a simple tool used to weave the tapestry producing simple designs to a more sophisticated tool that allows artisans to make more sophisticated Kilim rugs.
+Antique looms made of wood and more modern complex metallic looms are used to make kilims.
+The main purpose of a loom is to hold the vertical strands or warps so that the horizontal strands or wefts are weaved easily.
+The loom has evolved from being a simple tool used to weave simple designs to a more sophisticated tool that allows artisans to make more sophisticated Kilim rugs.

 - Plain weave – this weaving technique creates an even space between the warp and weft.
 Plain weave is the most basic technique when creating flat rugs.